Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 2 - Storage Factory/Lesson4.md

 - The `import` keyword allows a contract to use code from other files without including the entire codebase.
 However, it can introduce `compilation issues if different compiler versions are used in these files`.

 ## 🧑‍💻 Test yourself
-1. 📕 What's a named import and what are the advantages of using it?
+1. 📕 What's a `named import` and what are the advantages of using it?
+- Answer:

+>> Named imports in Solidity allow you to import specific parts of another file or package, rather than everything.

+- Advantages:

 2. 📕 In which way the pragma keyword can cause issues while using the import statement?
 Make 2 examples.